 Colt Data Centre Services appoints director of sustainability

-Colt Data Centre Services has appointed its first director of sustainability as the company pushes forward with its mission to help itself and its customers to become more energy efficient.
+Colt Data Center Services has appointed its first director of sustainability as the company pushes forward with its mission to help itself and its customers to become more energy efficient.

-Colt Data Centre Services (Colt DCS) operates 26 state-of-the-art carrier-neutral data centres across 18 cities in Europe and Asia Pacific.
+Colt Data Center Services (Colt DCS) operates 26 state-of-the-art carrier-neutral data centers across 18 cities in Europe and Asia Pacific.

 We are excited to welcome Scott to the Colt DCS team.
 His years of experience and expertise within the energy and sustainability industry will be a valuable asset to us as we prioritise our goals towards being more green in our operations,” comments Colt's CEO Niclas Sanfridsson.

 At Colt DCS, Balloch will be charged with leading the company's global energy and sustainability strategy.
 He will also oversee the achievement of the company's overall sustainability goals.

 The company says it is working on initiatives such as the establishment of global science-based targets for carbon reduction and taking strong action on renewable power supplies and waste.